 - Barter: These are local sites that are specialized in bartering where you can offer your cards to someone.
-It is an excellent way to save money and sell your stuff at the same time.
+It is an excellent way to save money and sell your sports cards at the same time.

 - Package Them and GiveAway at Halloween: Instead of giving mountain of candies, you can provide a pack of 25 baseball cards.

 - Use Them in Art Projects: You can do some art projects with baseball cards.

 - Save Them: You can also save them instead of selling or donating.